peehu-k/multi-agent-ai-engineer/README.md

 This project is intended for research and demonstration of autonomous AI engineering systems.
 Generated tools should be reviewed before production deployment.

-Just copy and paste this directly into your GitHub README.md file - all the bolding, tables, code blocks, and formatting will render perfectly!

-Would you like me to adjust any specific sections or add your GitHub username/personal branding to the README?

-Sources